 Scholarly Commons Citation

 Edelman, Peter B., "DC Consortium of Legal Service Providers: Legal Services 2000 Symposium" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 514.
+514.